Introduction to Components

 Manufacturing Components

-Let's return to the component by clicking the component link.
 We'll now add a recipe for the component.
 This process is identical to the one you use to create a regular product, so we'll skip through this quickly.

 Let's say that we produce 500 grams of buttercream per batch.
 We'll enter 500 in the Manufacture Batch Quantity and 15 minutes in the Estimated Batch Manufacture Time.
 We'll then add the butter, sugar, and milk as materials and click the button.

-Back on the component page, we can now see our complete recipe with the total manufacture cost.
+We can now see our complete recipe with the total manufacture cost.
 Now, let's make some Buttercream and see what happens!

 Click the Manufactures tab, then click the Add Manufacture button.
 After the form loads, click the Save Manufacture button; we'll leave everything as the default for this manufacture.